HL7/uv-dx-pq/input/pagecontent/process_valid.md

 </table>

 ### Description of Components
-**Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)
+**Activity Definition**: Contains the Observation Definition resources that establish the list of tests and their acceptance criteria

+**DeviceDefinition**: Information about devices/equipment used testing or manufacture

+**Diagnostic Report**: Contains all rest results as a group and captures conclusions

 **Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

-**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

 **Medication**: Describes the batches that underwent testing

-**Plan Definition**: Describes the process validation test protocol

-**Activity Definition**: Contains the Observation Definition resources that establish the list of tests and their acceptance criteria
+**Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

 **Observation Definition**: Each individual test and acceptance criteria; also test grouping

 **Observation**: The results of a specific test mentioned in the Observation Definition

-**Diagnostic Report**: Contains all rest results as a group and captures conclusions
+**Organization** (not illustrated above): The company/site that performed the testing or manufacturing

+**Plan Definition**: Describes the process validation test protocol

+**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

+**Substance**: Identifying information about an actual batch of substance (an instance)

 ### Examples
 **CTD section samples** (PDF):